fraconte/phosphoproteomics-DNA-damage/README.md

 ## Study Overview

 In this project, we systematically profiled the cellular phosphoproteome after treatment with **eleven different DNA damage–inducing agents** encountered physiologically or used in cancer therapy.
-We investigated treatment-specific signatures, common responses, and the enrichment of regulated proximal phosphorylation sites in (phospho-clustering) in intrinsically disordered regions (IDRs).
+We investigated treatment-specific signatures, common responses, and the enrichment of regulated proximal phosphorylation sites (phospho-clustering) in intrinsically disordered regions (IDRs).

 ## Repository Contents